StuckInLimbo/GFResources/README.md

-# GFResources
-Girls' Frontline Resource Calculator
+# Girls Frontline Resource Calculator
 A Calculator to check how long it would take to obtain a user-inputed value for a desired amount of resources.
 The calculator will also tell you how many resources you could produce in an hour using logistic support missions.

+# Usage
 Usage is pretty simple, just input how much you currently have and then how much you want.
 Press calculate and it will go to town.